alexeygrigorev/mlwiki.org/index.php/Topological_Ordering.md

 ---
-title: "Topological Ordering"
 layout: default
 permalink: /index.php/Topological_Ordering
+tags:
+- algorithms
+- graphs
+- sorting
+title: Topological Ordering
 ---

-# Topological Ordering

 ## Topological Ordering
 A ''topological ordering'' for a directed graph $G$ is a labelling $f$ of $G$'s nodes such that
 - the $f(v)$'s are the set $\{1, 2, ..., n\}$